kytos/kytos/docs/developer/creating_a_napp.rst

 ====================

-With the purpose of performing the communication between NApps in the `Kytos Project` any Napp can send or receive events.
+With the purpose of performing the communication between NApps in the `Kytos Project` any NApp can send or receive events.

 Create Kytos Event
 ------------------